 #3.
 Do competitor research

-Do thorough competitor research to understand how the top-ranking pages have written their title tags.
+Do thorough competitor research to understand how the top-ranking pages have optimized their title tags for SEO.

 Your aim should be to understand:-

 - What are the benefits that top-ranking results are pitching in their Page Title?

 - What are the emotions/CTAs/engagement worthy things they have written?